zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/build-publish-app/build-publish-app.md

 ## **STEP 6**: Publish Application to OCI Registry using GitHub Actions

 GitHub Actions is a popular Continuous Integration tool.
-We are going to setup continous integration using a workflow template to generate and publish the Container image to Oracle Cloud Infrastructure Registry (OCIR).
+We are going to setup continuos integration using a workflow template to generate and publish the Container image to Oracle Cloud Infrastructure Registry (OCIR).

 1. Go to `oci-cloud-native-mushop\.github\workflows` folder.
 1. Open up the file `java-ci.yml` and replace the existing content with: